robertxa/pyVertProf/README.rst

 The first commit (v 1.0.0) of this module has been written and tested with Python 2.7, but not with Python 3.6.
 The second comit (v 2.0.0) has been ported to Python 3.6 and successfully tested with Python 2.7.
+The third comit (v 3.0.0) has been tested with Python 3.9.

 Dependencies
 ------------
 This code needs the following python modules and their dependencies, you may install them before the installation of the **pyswath** module:
 	- kapteyn
+	- alive_progress
+	- seaborn

 Usage
 -----